 - The Critical Reader, Erica Meltzer's very useful blog about SAT Critical Reading and Writing (Grammar and the Essay).

-- If you are preparing for the SAT you should either get the Official SAT Study Guide or print out the eight tests from the link above (they're the same as the ones in the book).
+- If you are preparing for the SAT you should either get the Official SAT Study Guide or print out the eight tests from the link above.
 I would also encourage you to get Erica Meltzer's books on Reading and Writing.
 Mike McClenathan's PWN the SAT is the best Math guide for the new SAT.

 - ACT, Inc. including ACT Test Dates.